InfuseAI/primehub-site/docs/design/primehub-apps.md

 ### Application

 We introduce a new concept: **Application** in PrimeHub.
-An application is an intance of integrated third-party application (e.g. mlflow).
+An application is an instance of an integrated third-party application (e.g. MLflow).
 We install it as a group resource and can install multiple instances for a kind of application within a group.

 ### Application Template